 In a perfect world, a lawyer's fee would grow as the amount of work they do grows.
 But, in personal injury, that’s not how it works.
-Large cases may actually take fewer hours for a lawyer to work on than small cases.
-And rarely (if ever) does a case that earns a lawyer an $800,000 fee take anywhere close to 100x the work of a case that earns the law firm an $8,000 fee.
+A large personal injury case may actually take fewer hours for a personal injury attorney to work on than a small personal injury case.
+And rarely (if ever) does a case that earns a personal injury attorney an $800,000 legal fee take anywhere close to 100x the work of a case that earns the law firm an $8,000 legal fee.

-Said differently, it’s not fair that the law firm doesn’t decrease the rate they charge as the settlement value goes up.
+Said differently, it’s not fair that the law firm doesn’t decrease the attorney fee they charge as the settlement value goes up.
 This is especially true on cases that may not even go to trial, or in some instances, where a lawsuit isn’t even filed.

 Understanding this reality, some states, like Connecticut, require by law that personal injury lawyers have a sliding scale for the fees they charge clients as the settlement value increases.
-But, Connecticut is the exception - most states have no sliding scale requirement.
+But, Connecticut is the exception—most states have no sliding scale requirement for personal injury attorneys.

-There are some firms, like Mighty Law, that voluntarily offer sliding scales to all of their clients in all states, even when not required by law.
+There are some firms that voluntarily offer sliding scales to all of their clients in all states, even when not required by law.
 But that’s also the exception and not the rule.
 And it’s hard to know what firms do have that sliding scale since most firms don’t even list their prices on their website.
-If you're looking to hire a personal injury law firm that doesn't offer a sliding scale, you can and should negotiate it yourself before signing any agreement.
+If you're looking to hire a personal injury law firm on a contingency fee basis that doesn't offer a sliding scale, you can and should negotiate it yourself before signing any fee agreement.

-People who have been injured in an accident, especially those who have been left with serious injuries, are well positioned to negotiate with personal injury law firms.
-That’s because law firms will bend over backwards to sign up their case.
+People injured in an accident, especially those left with serious injuries, are well positioned to negotiate the attorney fee with personal injury law firms.
+That’s because law firms will bend over backwards to sign up an injury victim's case.
 If, for example, a client is able to negotiate a law firm’s fees down to 40% on the first $1,000,000 and 30% on the second $1,000,000, the lawyer’s fee would be reduced from $800,000 to $700,000.
-That’s still a windfall for the PI lawyer but puts an extra $100,000 in the pocket of the person severely injured.
-And, this example is conservative.
-Most injured people could negotiate much more than this - and should!
+That’s still a windfall for the PI lawyer but puts an extra $100,000 in the pocket of the injury victim for medical bills.
+And, this fee agreement example is conservative.
+Most injured people could negotiate much more than this—and should!

-Important point to remember: Any time your personal injury lawyer tells you they will do something, get it in writing, preferably in the engagement agreement you sign at the beginning of your case.
-Not getting it in writing can lead to misunderstandings at the end of the case, and, less money in your pocket.
+When negotiating attorney contingency fees, it's important point to remember: any time your personal injury lawyer tells you they will do something, get it in writing, preferably in the engagement agreement you sign at the beginning of your case.
+Not getting it in writing can lead to misunderstandings at the end of the case, and less money in your pocket for medical bills.

 The video above walks injured people through how to negotiate their lawyers fees down as the settlement value of their case goes up.